cimentadaj/ml_socsci/05_unsupervised.md

 ## 6     6   0.347  0.0397      1
 ```

-This output show how well each principal component is explaining the original six variables.
+This output shows how well each principal component is explaining the original six variables.
 For example, the first principal component (1st row) explains about 59\% of the variance of the six variables.
-The second principal component explains 13.5\%, for a total of 72.6\% between the two.
+The second principal component explains an additional 13.5\%, for a total of 72.6\% between the two.
+This is certainly better.
+It means that the first two variables seem to have some power in summarizing the original six variables.

-Let's focus on these two principal components.
+Let's focus on the first two principal components.
 They are supposed to be completely uncorrelated, so let's check that ourselves:

 ```r